 This beautiful, old bowling club is set right on top of the cliffs at Clovelly, affording players some of the best views in the city.
 Drop in for an afternoon game, or maybe just a sneaky schooner of something cold and local.

 This famous harbourside bar has had a garden-party overhaul with an emphasis on natural fibres and the result is very Montauk-chic.
-It might not be your regular haunt, but if you've got visitors who want to see Sydney at her best, a striped deckchair out in the side courtyard is the place to plant them.
+It might not be a regular haunt, but if you've got visitors who want to see Sydney at her best, a striped deckchair out in the sun is one of the best places to plant them.

 Get in the water